BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKValuedRegionalMinimaImage.md

-# ITK Valued Regional Minima Image Filter (ITKValuedRegionalMinimaImage)
+# ITK Valued Regional Minima Image Filter

 Transforms the image so that any pixel that is not a regional minima is set to the maximum value for the pixel type.
 Pixels that are regional minima retain their value.